 Whether your role centers around digital marketing, sales, product development or something else entirely--you can become a conversion rate optimization (CRO) expert.

 If your work impacts the customer at one or more points in the conversion funnel, you likely care whether the website is operating at full efficiency.
-Today, we’re going to highlight several roles that can become CRO experts and show you how to do it yourself--if you’re up to the challenge.
+Today, we’re going to highlight several roles that can become CRO experts and show you how to do it yourself—if you’re up to the challenge.

 What is a CRO expert?

-A CRO expert is someone who studies website visitor behavior to create a better website and increase conversions.
+experts study visitor behavior to create a better website and increase conversions.